 As of December 3, 1998, anyone involved in the practice of real estate appraisal in the Province of Nova Scotia must be registered under the Real Estate Appraisers Act, through the registration process of the Nova Scotia Real Estate Appraisers Association.
-The NSREAA Directory of Members includes “fee appraisers,” who are registered members, as well as “non-fee appraisers,” who are associate members employed by government departments and agencies, financial institutions, and other companies.
+The NSREAA Directory of Members includes “fee appraisers,” who are registered members, as well as “non-fee appraisers,” who are members employed by government departments and agencies, financial institutions, and other companies.

 Designations recognized by NSREAA are those currently attained through university-level courses developed by the Appraisal Institute of Canada (and its education partner UBC), the Appraisal Institute (US), and the Royal Institution of Chartered Surveyors (UK).